NH SBDC has always been proud to support entrepreneurs and small business owners from every walk of life.

 According to 2020 U.S. Census data, People of Color who previously made up 10% of the state now represent 14% of the Granite State’s population.
 The demographics of New Hampshire are changing, and SBDC wants to become more inclusive and a trusted resource for all NH entrepreneurs.

-- More direct support for small business owners of color through individualized business advising, education and resources to help them start or grow their businesses.
+- More direct support for BIPOC small business owners through individualized business advising, education and resources to help them start or grow their businesses.

 - Creation of authentic partnerships with community leaders, groups, and organizations to enhance communication and amplify SBDC’s outreach efforts.